 - the information is provided to a system or data exchange mechanism of credit institutions under this Law and directives issued according to Article 41(6);

 The legal team of Michael Chambers &Co.
-LLC is able to provide you an adequate legal support on a variety of banking and finance issues, such as bank secrecy.
-If you wish to speak to one of our lawyers, then contact us: firstname.lastname@example.org.
+LLC is able to provide you with the required legal support on a variety of banking and finance issues, such as bank secrecy.
+If you wish to speak to one of our lawyers, then contact us: [email protected].